18F/Modular-Contracting-And-Agile-Development/pages/work.md

 ## What we've accomplished

-As a result of the first portfolio of SBST projects, more members of the military are saving for retirement, more students are going to college, more Americans are securing health insurance, more Veterans and farmers are accessing benefits, and all taxpayers are seeing returns due to increased program efficiency and integrity.
+As a result of SBST projects, more Servicemembers are saving for retirement, more students are going to college and better managing their student loans, more Veterans are taking advantage of education and career counseling benefits, more small farms are gaining access to credit, and more families are securing health insurance coverage.
+And improvements in government program integrity and efficiency are saving taxpayer dollars.

 [View 2015 Annual Report]({{ '/assets/files/2015-annual-report.pdf' | prepend: site.baseurl }}){: .usa-button }